 The all-synchromesh 5 speed gearbox has a conventional layout.
 Reverse is engaged by lifting a collar on the gearlever and moving it to the right and back towards the driver.

-The handbrake is a fly-off design much favoured in the fifties.
-To apply the handbrake, pull the lever towards you and when the travel stops, press the button on top of the lever.
+The handbrake is a fly-off design actuated by pulling the lever towards you and when the travel stops, pressing the button on top of the lever.
 You will hear it engage to prevent the lever moving backwards.
 To release, simply pull the lever towards you until you hear a click and let go!

 It is recommended to leave the car in gear when you park as an errant knee could unwittingly release it as you get out!

-The wipers, washers, horn, indicators, and main beam are controlled by the stalks on the steering column but contrary to most modern cars, the indicators are controlled by the right hand stalk so it is easy to signal a right turn by turning on the wipers if you are not careful!
+The wipers, washers, horn, indicators, and main beam are controlled by steering column stalks but contrary to most modern cars, the indicators are controlled by the right hand stalk so it is easy to signal a right turn by turning on the wipers if you are not careful!

 Similarly, the horn is activated by the right hand stalk so unless you concentrate, your presence can be announced with a rather less effective windscreen wash.